 4.8 Generator Interconnection Agreement

-An Interconnection Customer in the Independent Study Process that requests Partial Capacity or Full Capacity Deliverability Status must still negotiate and execute a GIA reflecting Energy-Only Deliverability Status pursuant to the requirements and timelines set forth in Section 13.
-Upon the completion of the Deliverability Assessment per Section 4.6, the Interconnection Customer’s GIA will be amended as appropriate to reflect the results thereof.
+An Interconnection Customer in the Independent Study Process that requests Off-Peak Deliverability Status, Partial Capacity or Full Capacity Deliverability Status must still negotiate and execute a GIA reflecting Economic Only and Energy-Only Deliverability Status pursuant to the requirements and timelines set forth in Section 13.
+Upon the completion of the Deliverability Assessments per Section 4.6, the Interconnection Customer’s GIA will be amended as appropriate to reflect the results thereof.

 Section 5 Fast Track Process